OtoStanko/Analysis-of-nanoporeSeq-data/README.md

 # Analysis-of-nanoporeSeq-data

+This project has been done by Andrej Šimurka (Faculty of Informatics, Masaryk University, Brno) and Oto Stanko (Faculty of Informatics, Masaryk University, Brno) as a semester project for the "IV114 Bioinformatics and Systems Biology project" course in autumn 2021.

 Basecalling and follow-up processing and analysis of water sample from a pond near Studentka town (Czech Republic)

 This file describes functionality of bash script "workflow.sh".